Florida’s Rape Shield Law: What Tampa Defendants Need to Know

 Brancato Law Firm, P.A.

-Florida’s Rape Shield Law plays a critical role in sex crime prosecutions.
+Florida’s Rape Shield Law plays a critical role in sex crime prosecutions throughout Tampa, Hillsborough County, and the Tampa Bay region.
 Under Section 794.022, Florida Statutes, courts generally exclude evidence of an alleged victim’s prior consensual sexual conduct with anyone other than the accused.
 The purpose of this law is to protect victims from unfair character attacks and to keep the focus on the allegations at hand.
-It also encourages genuine survivors to come forward without fear of humiliation.

 What Florida’s Rape Shield Law Does

 The law prevents the introduction of evidence about a victim’s prior consensual sexual activity with others.
-This rule stops trials from shifting into character judgments and ensures jurors focus on relevant evidence.
+Consequently, this rule stops trials from shifting into character judgments and ensures jurors focus on relevant evidence rather than stigma or shame.

 Exceptions to Florida’s Rape Shield Law